mhnguyen289/hs-code-club-missing-pet-lab-cc-0116/README.md

 Remember, it's always helpful to know where you are in your directory tree in relation to where you want to go.
 Keep that in mind as you write out your command-line paths!

 ### Get the files and set up
 At the top of the page, click the "Open In Nitrous" link.
-This will open a new Nitrous IDE tab in your browser that will have forked the project repopository to your GitHub account and also cloned your forked repository to your Nitrous virtual environment.
+This will open a new Nitrous IDE tab in your browser that will have forked the project repository to your GitHub account and also cloned your forked repository to your Nitrous virtual environment.
 Once in Nitrous, you will:

 + See "Current lab" and "Lab directory" printed at the top of the command line.
 This reminds you what lab you are working on and in what directory you will be working.